R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

    For example, the conversation with the client has reached its end and so it acknowledges all the mail in that thread;
    or the enclave can checkpoint in the middle by creating a mail to itself which condenses all the previous mail, which are then all acknowledged.
+1. **AcknowledgementReceipt**.
+The enclave will also send this when acknowledging mail.
+When the host deletes acknowledged mails, the remaining mails will not be in the default sequence (consecutive integers starting from 0).
+In addition to deleting acknowledged mail, the host has to keep the receipt data and present it to `host.start()` at the next enclave restart, so the enclave knows what sequence to expect.

 The host receives these commands grouped together within the scope of a single `EnclaveHost.deliverMail` or `EnclaveHost.callEnclave` call.
 This allows the host to add transactionality when processing the commands.
 So for example, the delivery of the mail